IBM/supply-chain-insights/README.md

 data out of the box to show you what it can do.
 Let's now go ahead and put some of our own data into SCI.

-# 6. Use Supply Chain Insights APIs add product and sales order data
+# 6. Use Supply Chain Insights APIs to add product data

 <br>
 <p align="center">